Annual accounts – a milestone or a millstone?

 1. Customers, suppliers, prospects and banks can see up to date information

-Your annual accounts are not only available at Companies House for all to see (for £1 from Companies House Direct) but also the credit reference agencies pick up your latest data and it feeds into their credit ratings and monitoring services.
+Your annual accounts are not only available at Companies House for all to see but also the credit reference agencies pick up your latest data and it feeds into their credit ratings and monitoring services.
 You might be surprised who is monitoring your company.

 You may also want to send a copy of the annual accounts to your bank manager as well as key customers and suppliers.
 Can you leverage the new numbers to get a bigger lending facility or a better deal.